shivajiva101/KlipperWrt/README.md

 --------------------------------------------------------------------------

-# Automatic Steps:
+# Installation Script Steps:

 <details>
   <summary>Click to expand!</summary>

-### Installing Script method
+### Script method
-Fresh installation of the chosen firmware release using stable releases of Klipper & Moonraker
+Fresh installation of the chosen firmware release using latest releases of Klipper & Moonraker.
+Inevitably, because of this, it is a potential point of failure
 <details>
   <summary>Click for STEPS!</summary>

-This method uses 2 scripts to format a micro sd card and make it extroot, and another one that installs everything from the internet.
+This method uses 2 scripts, one to format a micro sd card <= 8GB and make it extroot, and another one that installs everything from the internet.

 #### STEPS: